Kimberleyfaith/project0/README.md

 - The first player to get 3 of their marks in a row (up, down, across, or diagonally) is the winner.

 - When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.

+# Features

+- Ability to personalise the game with player names
+- Interactive page with features displayed only when needed.
+- When the user wins, show a unique transition
+- Score board to log results

+# Future Developments

+- Understanding JavaScript data structures

+- Figuring out what sort of JavaScript functions I want to have in my tic tac toe game.

+- Deducing best practices with JavaScript to make sure that the end user is able to enjoy the game